zephyrproject-rtos/zephyr/doc/reference/drivers/index.rst

   .. important::

-    Certain implementations of this device driver do not generate sequences of values that are truly random.
+    Certain implementations of the random number generator device driver do not generate sequences of values that are truly random.

 Synchronous Calls
 *****************